pitzzahh/school-codes/src/main/java/constitution/ARTICLE_XIV.md

 </h3>

 <h4>
-    Education must be accessible to everyone,
+&emsp; Education must be accessible to everyone, and the State shall protect the right of citizens
-    and the State shall protect the right of citizens to quality education.
+    to quality education.
 </h4>